hiraethus/QuadraticAPI/README.md

 # QuadraticAPI

 _Please note, this package is under development and the format of functions used here is not set in stone.
 Consequently, the way functions are called may break in future build.
-For any queries, please email me at [meicaljohnjones@gmail.com](mailto:meicaljohnjones@gmail.com)._
+For any queries, please email me at [meicaljohnjones@gmail.com](mailto:meicaljohnjones@gmail.com).
+Pull requests are welcome!_

 The aim of QuadraticAPI is to provide an R wrapper for Paul O'Reilly's [QUADrATiC: scalable gene expression connectivity mapping for repurposing FDA-approved therapeutics](http://pure.qub.ac.uk/portal/en/publications/quadratic-scalable-gene-expression-connectivity-mapping-for-repurposing-fdaapproved-therapeutics(d536c74c-8eee-480e-a23e-656e1570416c).html).
 QUADrATiC exposes a web service interface which this package interacts with, making it easier to run batches of jobs against the server.